frank26080115/Bones-3D-Printer/ordered_lessons/lesson7.md

  * [TFT35-V3](https://github.com/bigtreetech/BIGTREETECH-TFT35-V3.0/tree/master/Hardware)
  * [TFT35-E3-V3](https://github.com/bigtreetech/BTT-TFT35-E3-V3.0/tree/master/Hardware)

-WARNING: I've never actually used the TFT35 myself, but I heard the WiFi is really slow.
-If you want good WiFi, get a Duet 2 WiFi as the control board, design a box for that. (beware that the Duet is $170, worth every penny)
+WARNING: I've never actually used the TFT35 myself, but I heard the WiFi feature on it is really slow (I think it uses the UART on the ESP8266, which is a snail for handling large files).
+If you want good WiFi performance, get a [Duet 2 WiFi](https://www.duet3d.com/DuetWifi) as the control board, design a box for that. (beware that the Duet is $170, worth every penny)